-A candidate for the Graduate School of Arts & Sciences (GRS) master’s degree is required to have an advisor who is a member of the faculty in the student’s department or program.
+A student in a Graduate School of Arts & Sciences (GRS) master’s degree program is required to have an advisor who is a member of the faculty in the student’s department or program.
 If an advisor is not assigned in advance of registration, the student should consult the department chair/program director or director of graduate studies about assignment procedures.

 A student in a master’s degree program normally may not register for more than one graduate-level semester course given by a school or college at Boston University other than the Graduate School of Arts & Sciences or the College of Arts & Sciences, unless the courses are listed in the GRS Bulletin.
 All courses must be approved by the student’s major advisor and department chair, program director, or director of graduate studies.

-Candidates for the master’s degree are required to complete a minimum of eight graduate-level semester courses (32 credits) or the equivalent, although specific degree programs may require more.
-At least four of the required eight courses must be in the major field.
-Normally, no more than four courses may be taken concurrently.
-Each student must register for at least one course each semester until completion of all course requirements unless he or she obtains an authorized leave of absence.
-The number of courses that may be transferred to a master’s program is explained in more detail in the Transfer of Credit section of this website.
+Students are required to complete a minimum of 32 graduate credits, although specific degree programs may require more.
+These credits may be earned through graduate courses, seminars, or directed study or research with an individual faculty member.
+Specific requirements of courses, seminars, and research or directed study are determined by the student’s department or graduate program.
+Graduate credits are those earned from courses numbered 500 or higher.
+At least 16 of the required 32 credits must be in the major field.
+Normally, no more than 18 credits may be taken concurrently.
+Each student must register for at least 2 credits each semester until completion of all course requirements unless he or she obtains an authorized leave of absence.
+The number of courses that may be transferred to a master’s program is explained in more detail in the Transfer of Credits section of this website.

 Students must be registered for every semester or Summer Term during which a degree requirement is completed or University facilities are used unless on an official leave of absence.
-When finishing the degree, students must be registered in the semester in which the final degree requirements are completed, as well as in the preceding semester.
+When finishing the degree, students must be registered in the semester in which the final degree requirements are completed.

 Students are expected to register for a minimum of one course (at least 2 credits) or Continuing Student Status each semester until all degree requirements have been completed.